- Who We Are

 As always, safety is our primary concern when girls are doing any activity, including using the Internet.
 Girls and their parents cannot make financial transactions online with Girl Scout product; however, girls can market product and ask for customer preferences, following up with the customer in person if he or she indicates they want to purchase product.

-Check out the following resources specifically for adults working with girls and their parents:
+And, take a look-see at tons of great resources designed specifically for adults working with girls and their parents:

 Some of the files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
 To save paper, print double-sided.